MicrosoftDocs/azure-stack-docs/azure-stack/operator/site-recovery-deploy-target.md

 - The [Event Hubs service](event-hubs-rp-install.md).
 - The **Azure Site Recovery - dependency service**.
-- Once these two services are installed, you can install the ASR service itself.
+- Once these two services are installed, you can install the Azure Site Recovery service itself.

 > [!NOTE]
 > For more information, see the [Event Hubs installation](event-hubs-rp-install.md) page.
 Once installed, no other configuration is needed.